Aerosol effective radius (column/profile)

 The payload data handling system is a new design; it is configured to transmit OCM and scatterometer data on a single carrier with QPSK modulation.
 The OCM data will be transmitted on the I-channel, while the OSCAT / ROSA data will be transmitted on the Q-channel.
 An indigenous onboard SSR (Solid-State Recorder) of 64 Gbit capacity is used to record the processed data of OSCAT and ROSA continuously; the OCM data is being recorded per requirement.

-RF communications: The payload telemetry data transmission system is configured using SSPAs (Solid-State Power Amplifier) with a conventional X-band antenna.
+The payload telemetry data transmission system is configured using SSPAs (Solid-State Power Amplifiers) with a conventional X-band antenna.
 In addition, there is a TT&C subsystem in S-band for spacecraft control.

 Spacecraft bus structure